POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 Still Have Questions?
 ~~~~~~~~~~~~~~~~~~~~~

-If your query remains unanswered, we're here to help!
+If your question remains unanswered, we're here to help!
 Reach out to our community through the :ref:`support channels <contact_info>` or consider checking our :ref:`general installation FAQ <installation-issues>` for non-usage related questions.

-Your feedback helps us improve.
+Your feedback helps us improve the code and documentation.
 If you think a common question should be added here, don't hesitate to suggest it!